yangnianzu0515/yangnianzu0515.github.io/_pages/about.md

 <!-- About me -->
 <!-- ====== -->
 I am pursuing my PhD degree at Department of Computer Science in School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University (SJTU), Shanghai.
-Before that, I earned bachelor degree in IEEE Honor class at SJTU.
-I major in Computer Science and my **research interests** include recommender systems, molecule generation and optimization, out-of-distribution generalization and graph neural networks.
+Before that, I earned bachelor degree in IEEE Honor class at SJTU, majoring in Computer Science.

+My principle **research interests** lie in recommender systems, molecule generation and optimization, out-of-distribution generalization and graph neural networks.

 <h1 align="center"><b>What's new</b></h1>
 <!-- What's New -->